 Courses offered by the department range from the basic scientific courses such as experimental psychology, learning and perception to such applied courses as counseling and behavior modification.
 Laboratory and training facilities complement a wide variety of courses.

 In addition to the general psychology major, the Psychology Department offers two formal specializations in psychology.
 Students majoring in one of these specializations will have it indicated on their degree.
-These are Biopsychology (Neuroscience) and Industrial/Organizational Psychology.
+Please see below for more information

 Bachelor of Arts in Psychology - Biological Psychology